-Deferred income represents billing in excess of revenue recognized.
+Deferred income represents unserviced portion of billed contracts.

 p.
 Finance income and expense

 Finance income comprises interest income on funds invested (including available-for-sale financial assets), dividend income, gains on the disposal of available-for-sale financial assets, fair value gains on financial assets at fair value through profit or loss.
 Interest income is recognized as it accrues in profit or loss, using the effective interest method.
 Dividend income is recognized in profit or loss on the date when the Group's right to receive payment is established, which in the case of quoted securities is the ex-dividend date.